Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 The Component-Based applications is one of the Tizen application model.
 It allows developers to create an application that provides multiple components in one process.
 In the Component-Based application model, components have two different types and each component type has it's own lifecycle.
 Developers are able to add components to the Component-Based applications and registered components will create instances when the Component-Based application receives launch request.

-The main Service Application API features include:
+The main Component-Based Application API features include:

 - Application states